Public opinion on climate change: Results from climate survey of European Investment Bank in 2021

+Older surveys (prior to 2013)

+In Europe, the notion of human influence on climate gained wide acceptance more rapidly than in the United States and other countries (data from 2007).
+A 2009 survey found that Europeans rated climate change as the second most serious problem facing the world, between "poverty, the lack of food and drinking water" and "a major global economic downturn".
+87% of Europeans considered climate change to be a very serious or serious problem, while ten per cent did not consider it a serious problem.

+A 15-nation poll conducted in 2006, by Pew Global found that there "is a substantial gap in concern over global warming—roughly two-thirds of Japanese (66%) and Indians (65%) say they personally worry a great deal about global warming.
+Roughly half of the populations of Spain (51%) and France (46%) also express great concern over global warming, based on those who have heard about the issue.
+But there is no evidence of alarm over global warming in either the United States or China—the two largest producers of greenhouse gases.
+Just 19% of Americans and 20% of the Chinese who have heard of the issue say they worry a lot about global warming—the lowest percentages in the 15 countries surveyed.
+Moreover, nearly half of Americans (47%) and somewhat fewer Chinese (37%) express little or no concern about the problem."

+A 47-nation poll by Pew Global Attitudes conducted in 2007 found, "Substantial majorities 25 of 37 countries say global warming is a 'very serious' problem."

 Matthew C. Nisbet and Teresa Myers' 2007 article—"Twenty Years of Public Opinion about Global Warming"—covered two decades in the United States starting in 1980—in which they investigated public awareness of the causes and impacts of global warming, public policy, scientific consensus on climate change, public support for the Kyoto Accord, and their concerns about the economic costs of potential public policies that responded to climate change.
 They found that from 1986 to 1990, the proportion of respondents who reported having heard about climate change increased from 39% to 74%.
 However, they noted "levels of overall understanding were limited".

 A 2010 journal article in Risk Analysis compared and contrasted a 1992 survey and a 2009 survey of lay peoples' awareness and opinions of climate change.
 In 1992, the general public did not differentiate between climate change and the depletion of the ozone layer.
 Using a mental models methodology, researchers found that while there was a marked increase in understanding of climate change by 2009, many did not accept that global warming was "primarily due to increased concentrations of carbon dioxide in the atmosphere", or that the "single most important source of this carbon dioxide is the combustion of fossil fuels".

-91% of Chinese respondents to an EU survey, 73% of Britons, 70% of Europeans and 60% of Americans support stronger policies for climate change mitigation.
-63% of EU residents, 59% of Britons, 50% of Americans and 60% of Chinese respondents are in favor of switching to renewable energy.
-18% of Americans are in favor of natural gas as a source of energy.
-For Britons and EU citizens, nuclear energy is a more popular energy alternative.

-69% of EU respondents, 71% of UK respondents, 62% of US respondents and 89% of Chinese respondents support a tax on the items and services that contribute the most to global warming.